 To raise your BOLT score, you need to learn how to truly breathe – beneficially.
 If you’re like me, with a score under 20 seconds, then things are going to start a little slow, but the most important thing is that we will get there!

-While being mindful about your breathing, it’s important to avoid sighing, and taking big breaths.
+While being mindful of your breathing, it’s important to avoid sighing and taking big breaths.
 Consequently, if you find yourself doing this, hold your breath for a few seconds after it has occurred, and then continue to breathe through your nose normally.

-Equally important, is to wear a little piece of medical tape over your mouth at night to ensure your mouth doesn’t fall open during the night.
+Equally important and one of my top recommendations is to wear a little piece of medical tape over your mouth at night to ensure your mouth doesn’t fall open during the night.
 On average, humans tend to naturally breathe through their mouths whilst sleeping.

 Practice breathing 3 times a day.